Multistep Quasimetric Learning for Scalable Goal-conditioned Reinforcement Learning: Preliminaries

-To enforce the quasimetric properties of the successor distances, we use Metric Residual Networks (MRN) \citep{liu2023metric} that operate directly on vector-based representations, which is defined by \cref{eq:mrndef}.
-MRN splits the representation into $N$ equally sized ensembles, and in each part, takes the sum of the asymmetric component (maximum of ReLU) and a symmetric component ($l_2$ norm) of the difference between the two embeddings $x$ and $y$.
-For simplicity, we denote $d(x, y)$ by $d_{\text{MRN}}(x, y)$.
+To enforce the quasimetric properties of the successor distances, we use the Metric Residual Network (MRN) architecture~\citep{liu2023metric}, which parameterizes a space of quasimetrics in terms of a learned representation, as shown in \cref{eq:mrndef}.
+MRN splits the representation into $N$ equally sized components, and in each part, takes the sum of an asymmetric component (maximum of ReLU) and a symmetric component ($l_2$ norm) of the difference between the two embeddings $x$ and $y$.

+Given any function $f: \cX \to \bR^{NM}$, \cref{eq:mrndef} defines a quasimetric distance on $\cX$. \citet{liu2023metric} show that for sufficiently large $M$, this parameterization is universal.
+Thus, fitting a quasimetric distance function can be accomplished by fitting $\mrn(f(x),f(y))$ for a sufficiently expressive class of representations $f \in \Phi$.
+We make use of this architecture with a learned representation over $\cS \times \cA \cup \cS$ to express our goal-conditioned Q function $Q_{g}(s,a)$ and value function $V_{g}(s)$ as distances between states/state-action pairs and goals, as demonstrated in ~\citep{myers2025offline}.